 - Minimize adverse impacts to the environment and community;

-- Avoid adverse, disproportionate impacts to special populations within the community;
+- Avoid adverse, disproportionate impacts to low income and minority populations;

 - Improve safety for motorists, pedestrians and bicyclists; and